nyumaya/nyumaya_audio_recognition/README.md

 - Pi 4: CPU one core: 4%
 - i.MX8 CPU one core: 4%
 - i.MX6 CPU one core: 11.9% (CortexA9)
+- Android, low usage on a fairly old XIAOMI MI A3

 ## Free models: